Brinkman Construction | Build | Autodesk

 Brinkman Construction also improved the final punch walk with owners on the apartment project.
 In the past, each room inspection would have taken about 20 minutes, Tim estimates.
 Using Forms in Autodesk Build for their punchlist closeout templates, Issues to track areas for improvements, and location boundaries on Sheets, they could cut that time down to 5 or 10 minutes and inspect more units, so owners wouldn’t have to come back another day to inspect the rest.

-“Autodesk Build has been a complete game changer for a lot of our processes,” says Tim.
-“Not only is this a huge help for us with closeout, but we also use it for commissioning, startup checklists, punchlists, and more.
+“Autodesk Build has been a complete game changer for many of our processes,” says Tim.
+“Not only is this a huge help for us with closeout, but we also use it for commissioning, startup checklists, punchlists, and more.”
 We’re able to deliver a higher quality product because of those things.”

 All in all, Brinkman Construction estimates that Autodesk helps the company reduce project execution time by 50% compared to its previous processes.